 \section{Discussion and Conclusions}

-In this paper, we have used galaxy catalogues and particle data from the Millennium Simulation to study the dependence of galaxy and halo properties on their cosmic environment, in particular, on their membership in, or distance from the cosmic Wwb.
+In this paper, we have used galaxy catalogues and particle data from the Millennium Simulation to study the dependence of galaxy and halo properties on their cosmic environment, in particular, on their membership in, or distance from the cosmic web.
 We have chosen to follow \citet[][BW20]{philipp}, who identify the cosmic web as the unique percolating object with $\rho > 5.25\langle\rho\rangle$ in a density field constructed by Voronoi tessellation of the full dark matter particle set.
-As noted in the introduction, this definition is convenient for our purposes because it is directly analogous to standard definitions of dark matter haloes, depends only weakly on simulation resolution provided galaxy haloes are resolved, and has just one parameter, the threshold density, $\rho_{\rm th}$.
+As noted in the introduction, this definition is particularly convenient for our purposes because the resulting structure is a material object directly analogous to standard dark matter haloes and depends only weakly on simulation resolution provided galaxy haloes are resolved, Furthermore it has just one tunable parameter, the threshold density, $\rho_{\rm th}$.
 Our results are, of course, quantitatively dependent on BW20's choice, $\rho_{\rm th}/\langle\rho\rangle = 5.25$.
 Their Figs 6 and 7 show that as this ratio is reduced, the fraction of non-web haloes drops precipitously.
-For example, the number of non-web haloes of Milky Way mass is about three orders of magnituden smaller for $\rho_{\rm th}/\langle\rho\rangle = 1$.
+For example, the number of non-web haloes of Milky Way mass is about three orders of magnitude smaller for $\rho_{\rm th}/\langle\rho\rangle = 1$.
 Almost all of the apparent structures in our Fig.~\ref{fig:full} would then be red, even though the web still occupies only $\sim 6\%$ of all cosmic volume.
 The qualitative conclusions we give below would still be valid in this case, however.